vagheesh/vagheesh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Fellow in Computational Oncology. <a href='https://componcmsk.org/'>Memorial Sloan Kettering Cancer Center</a>.
+subtitle: Research Fellow in Computational Oncology. <a href='https://componcmsk.org/'>Memorial Sloan Kettering Cancer Center</a> and <a href='https://cancerdynamics.columbia.edu/'>Columbia University</a>.

 profile:
   align: right